Booksellers association apologizes for ‘violent’ distribution of ‘anti-trans’ title

 The booksellers association is not the only organization to find itself centered in the battle over “Irreversible Damage.”
 Mega-retailer Target promised in November to take the book off its shelves, but soon reversed itself.
 (The title was not listed on Target’s website Friday.)

 This spring, hundreds of Amazon employees asked the company to stop selling the book, and at least two recently resigned in protest of the company’s decision to keep stocking it, NBC News reported.
 “Irreversible Damage” was ranked as a bestseller on Amazon on Friday.
-(Amazon founder Jeff Bezos owns The Post.)
+(Amazon founder Jeff Bezos owns The Washington Post.)

 In a letter to booksellers obtained by Publishers Weekly, American Booksellers Association CEO Allison Hill listed eight steps the organization planned to take to better support marginalized communities, including revising the group’s internal checks and balances and changing the submission process for its white-box program.
 The ABA’s board of directors followed up with its own note to booksellers, saying the distribution of “Irreversible Damage” and the cover mix-up were “evidence of systemic problems.”